High Net Worth Pros & Cons – Fidelity vs Schwab vs Vanguard

 Both Schwab and Vanguard have online and mobile platforms.
 You can set up an account online with either firm, but with Vanguard you may have to wait a few days to log in.
 Also, Vanguard’s mobile app has fewer features than Schwab’s as Vanguard is generally more appealing to buy-and-hold investors.
 Schwab is a good choice for someone looking for lots of tools.

 On StreetSmartEdge and Schwab.com, all of Schwab’s asset classes can be traded.
-The Schwab app is more versatile than Vanguard’s, catering to the wants of traders who tend to be more active than buy-and-hold investors.
-StreetSmartEdge is intuitive to use and helps option traders browse and analyze trades efficiently.
+The Schwab app is more versatile than Vanguard’s, addressing the needs of active traders who typically engage in more frequent trading compared to buy-and-hold investors.
+StreetSmartEdge is intuitive to use and helps option active traders browse and analyze trades efficiently.
 Vanguard’s platform is not as easy to use, nor does it have as many features, while still letting you place orders and monitor your performance.

 Services and order types